BerWang/web/03 Architecture.md

     4. adding the team to each of these so everyone has access to all project repositories.

 Before next week you need to make sure the team have all the required skills and have hacked together some code to prove that everything is solveable.

-## 6 Getting Support
-During this module you will be expected to work in a team to develop a sophisticated app using the language and platform of your choice, however this is not a technical module and you will not be taught the technical programming skills you need to apply.